 Mitigation and enhancement measures

-2 -
+-

 1

-- -
+-

 1

 -

 -

 -

 N/A

-2 With respect to the potential for impacts on the Thanet Coast and
+With respect to the potential for

+impacts on the Thanet Coast and

 SA Objective Proposed Policy No policy HRA implications place to manage the risks of coastal erosion, coastal and fluvial flood risk, in accordance with development management policies and NPPF.
 There is no specific guidance in place regarding the protection form coastal erosion.
 However as policy adoption is centred upon developing Ramsgate Waterfront and Royal Harbour into a mixed use environment, protection is inevitable in order to protect the new regeneration protects. potential impacts on Thanet Coast and Sandwich Bay SPA.
-Effective implementation of development management policies should be sufficient in preventing incidental significant effects.
-20. To conserve and enhance biodiversity.
-Permanent.
-Direct.
-ST/LT ?
+Effective implementation of development management policies should be sufficient in preventing incidental significant effects. biodiversity.
 The proposed policy has the potential to have both a positive and negative effect depending on where development occurs, the features associated with each site and the type of development.
-However it is noted that none of the sites are predicted as being likely to have a significant effect on an internationally designated site.
-Permanent.
+However it is noted that Permanent.
 Direct.
 ST/LT+ Adoption of a no policy scenario would yield positive effects as existing legislation is already in place to protect biodiversity and natural assets across the UK.
 Similarly it would not actively support developments at or close to sensitive environmental assets.
 The regeneration and development of Ramsgate would inevitably lead to potential impacts on Thanet Coast and Sandwich Bay SPA.
 Effective implementation of development management policies should be sufficient in preventing incidental significant effects.
 21. To protect and improve the quality of fluvial and coastal water resources, including European designated sites.
 Permanent.
 Direct.
 ST/LT +/?
 Policy adoption has no specific requirements regarding protection of water courses.
 However national legislation exists which would protect such assets from degradation by future developments.
 The impacts are questionable as developments along the Harbour front have the potential to pollute the local water courses through increased local activity leading to surface run off of contaminants or even litter for example.
 Permanent.
 Direct.
 ST/LT + Adoption of a no policy scenario would still yield positive effects as existing legislation is already in place to protect water assets across the UK.
 The regeneration and development of Ramsgate would inevitably lead to potential impacts on Thanet Coast and Sandwich Bay SPA.
 Effective implementation of development management policies should be sufficient in preventing incidental significant effects.
 22. and 23 N/A N/A

 A no policy option would largely yield neutral impacts as there would not be a change in the status quo.
 By adopting the policy active regeneration of the Ramsgate district will occur with the develop maritime heritage and ensuring character is preserved in order to create a contemporary mixed use site.
-Employment opportunities will arise as will tourist and economic activity with the creation of reprovisions will increase notably by the support of the Ramsgate Maritime Policy which will seek to build upon the conflux of a major seaport, international airport and high speed rail location.
-As successful, with local character and history preserved throughout.
-However, it should be noted that policy adoption may be to the detriment of environmental assets and that housing opportunities are not the tourist and economic focus.
+Employment opportunities will arise as will tourist and economic activity with the creation of re provisions will increase notably by the support of the Ramsgate Maritime Policy which will seek to build upon the conflux of a major seaport, international airport and high speed rail location.
+As such positive, with local character and history preserved throughout.
+However it should be noted that policy adoption may be to the detriment of environmental assets and that housing opportunities are not the tourist and economic focus.

 With regards to the HRA assessment, the adoption of the policy would result in development close to Thanet Coast and Sandwich Bay SPA.
-The implementation of the development management policies should be suitable to prevent incidental significant effects.
+The implementation of the development management policy significant effects.
 In order to strengthen the position, this policy should cross-refer to Policy SP25 and the SPA mitigation strategy.